Lab 1: How to work on projects

 Note that the text at the bottom initially says "Evaluation is still in progress".

-Click refresh to see the results of your code evaluation (note that it's possible for more complex tasks to take a bit of time to be evaluated but most tasks should be done in 10 seconds or less, and the evaluation process will be terminated if it takes longer than 60 seconds).
+Wait for the page to refresh itself, or click refresh to see the results of your code evaluation (note that it's possible for more complex tasks to take a bit of time to be evaluated but most tasks should be done in 10 seconds or less, and the evaluation process will be terminated if it takes longer than 60 seconds).

 If you submitted the starter file (as we instructed), you should see a message which warns about this.
 If you scroll down, you will see a report showing that one of the two goals was accomplished but the other was not: the starter file does use